genelewis/countySTATS/README.md

     //Begin to work with the data...
 ```

-3. Create any other helper variables, set the default selection value (‘Adair County’), and set the _domains_ of the x- and y-axes (note that this step is different than the way we previously set the _scale_).
+###### 3. Create any other helper variables, set the default selection value (‘Adair County’), and set the /domains/ of the x- and y-axes.
+(N.B. that this step is different than the way we previously set the _scale_).
 Note also that at this point, we haven’t created any visuals inside of our original SVG container— we’ve just done a bit of math and housekeeping to make creating those visuals easier in the next step.

 ```js
 var selection = window.parent.selection, //(default selection value)